 If you’re a male with erectile dysfunction and Diabetes, what can you do?
 Type 2 Diabetes is a common problem that affects men with diabetes.
 This is due to Type 2 Diabetes causes nerve damage and atherosclerosis, (hardening of arteries) as a result of poor long-term blood sugar control.

 This condition also leads to high blood pressure (HBP), which damages the lining of blood vessels and reduces blood flow to your penis.
 A lack of blood flow can result in erection problems.

 For many years, men with diabetes and erection problems had to suffer in silence.
 The nerve damage from Type 2 Diabetes made it difficult or impossible for men to achieve or maintain an erection suitable for sexual intercourse.

 ED pills, like Viagra, changed that for millions of men with diabetes.
 For instance, it allowed them to finally regain a healthy sexual life with their partner.
 Viagra, unfortunately, is only about 75% effective, is expensive and and has many potential side effects.

-What is the Best Treatment for Men with Erectile Dysfunction and Diabetes?
+What Can Men do If they Have Erectile Dysfunction and Diabetes?